quorrajs/Quorra-docs/more/security.md

 ## Authenticating Users

-To log a user into your application, you may use the `Auth::attempt` method.
+To log a user into your application, you may use the `auth.attempt` method.

 ```javascript
 	req.auth.attempt({email: 'email', password: 'password'}, function (result) {